 Europeans Have Been Enjoying Lattes For A Long Time

 Since the 17th century, Europeans have enjoyed coffee and milk, and according to the Oxford English Dictionary, the first recorded use of the term ‘Caffe e latte, was used back in 1867 by a man named William Dean Howells, who wrote an essay entitled ‘Italian Journeys’.

 Don’t Order A Latte In Italy If You Want A Coffee

 Walk into any coffee shop around town and order a latte, and instantly you know that you’re ordering a delicious coffee-based beverage made with milk as opposed to water.

 Walk into a store in Italy and order latte, however, and you will be presented with a glass of milk.
 This is because latte, in Italian, means ‘milk’.

 If you enjoy an ice-cold glass of milk and want to bump up your calcium intakes, by all means, ask for a latte when in Italy.
 But if you’re looking for a hot latte, though, caffellatte is what you need to request.

 Latte’s Popularity Originated In The US

 Latte nowadays is a staple in many a coffee shop, but that wasn’t always the case.

-Lattes became popular back in the 1980s, in Seattle, Washington State, and as more people in the US became aware of them, their popularity spread and by 1990 the US, and soon the rest of the world, had fallen in love with the milky coffee goodness of the humble latte.
+Lattes became popular back in the 1980s, in Seattle, Washington State.
+As more people in the US became aware of them, their popularity spread and by 1990 the US.
+Soon the rest of the world had fallen in love with the milky coffee goodness of the humble latte.